-After winning the right to host the 2022 FIFA World Cup™, the Supreme Committee for Delivery & Legacy (SC) developed a set of Workers' Welfare Standards to ensure our workers' welfare.
+After winning the right to host the 2022 FIFA World Cup™, the Supreme Committee for Delivery & Legacy developed a set of Workers' Welfare Standards to keep our workers safe and healthy.
 In accordance with universally accepted principles of human rights, these principles demand that all individuals contributing to the delivery of SC projects be treated with respect and dignity.

 Consultation and evolution